 Thanks to the care and unconditional love they receive at Bark-N-Rest, the residents often blossom from sad and depressed dogs into happy, thriving ones with a new lease on life.

-Since arriving at Bark-N-Rest (following a short stay at Texas Star Rescue), sassy senior Jordan now has an appetite as big as her diva personality.
-Enriquez says she loves to lay around in the sun and walk around in the yard.
+Since arriving at Bark-N-Rest, sassy senior Jordan now has an appetite as big as her diva personality.
+Enriquez says she loves to play around in the sun and walk around in the yard.